tempname11/WorkingTitle4/notes/medium_term.md

     need to enable their presence by default, and also fix the actual errors.

 - fullscreen toggle: weird visual jump
+- fullscreen toggle: always primary monitor (want the one which the window "belongs" to)

 - texture mip levels are generated at runtime